olcf/foundational_hpc_skills/intro_to_python/README.md

 1. Using an interactive session within your terminal
 2. Writing/Launching Python scripts (typically ".py" files)

-Part one of the walkthrough will be done in interactive mode, while part two will be in scripting mode (as what is covered in the part two subsections are better suited in a scripting environment).
+Part one of the walkthrough will be in interactive mode, while part two will be in scripting mode (as what is covered in the part two subsections are better suited in a scripting environment).

 Table of Contents: